Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/the-state-pattern.md

 These all look sensible right?
 We have some methods that describe transitions we want to make between states.
 For example, Disconnect() is the transition from ActiveState to NullState, or from HoldState to NullState (or from any state to any other state depending on the context).

 Here is the full implementation of CallStateContext.
-In a real world example, it would contain more “context”, i.e. any data that is required to perform the state transitions, for example a CallId.
+In a real world example, it would contain more "context", i.e. any data that is required to perform the state transitions, for example a CallId.

 ```csharp
 public class CallStateContext